Esthetician Insurance and Beautician Insurance

 When you add in the fact that estheticians are often working with potentially dangerous products and tools, the risk of a client suffering some kind of harm seems to go up.
 For example, if a client has booked an appointment with you for a brow wax, but the heat on your wax somehow got turned up too high, you might end up burning that client during the session.
 Remember: Even the most careful and professional esthetician is not immune to accidents or equipment malfunctions now and again.

-With esthetician liability insurance, however, the high costs associated with liability claims does not come out of your own pocket.
-An esthetician liability insurance policy is designed specifically to provide the necessary financial support and coverage in incidents such as the one described above.
+With esthetician liability insurance, however, the high cost associated with claims does not come out of your own pocket.
+An esthetician policy is designed specifically to provide the necessary financial support and coverage in incidents such as the one described above.

 Any esthetician liability insurance you purchase should come complete with both of these types of liability coverage, along with a third kind of coverage for general liability.
 General liability, also known as trip and fall coverage, is there for cases where a client or other person slips, trips, falls or otherwise suffers an accident on the property of your esthetician studio or inside your session room.
-The esthetician insurance policy you choose should certainly include the above mentioned forms of coverage, but it should also offer you even more protection in exchange for that small annual payment.
-Look for a program that also gives you product liability insurance, as well as rental damage coverage, lost or stolen equipment coverage and even identity theft protection.
+The policy you choose should certainly include the above mentioned forms of coverage, but it should also offer you even more protection in exchange for that small annual payment.
+Look for a program that also gives you rental damage coverage, and stolen equipment coverage.

 Or click here to apply for insurance.

 • In the United States, all states require estheticians and most other personal appearance workers to be licensed; however, qualifications for a license vary by state.

 • Estheticians work indoors in salons, health and beauty spas, or medical offices.

 • A primary force driving the growth of the Esthetician occupation is the increase in maturing baby boomers seeking skin care services to forestall or hide the aging process.